roboticmaterialsgroup/soft-compiler/README.md

-# Tube-Balloon Logic for the Exploration of Fluidic Control Elements
+# The Soft Compiler

 ## Instruction Manual:

 1. Download the “SoftCompiler” folder in your local drive.
 2. Enable CORs for your system.
 a.
 Follow the instruction given in the below website for windows operating system: https://chrome.google.com/webstore/detail/allow-cors-access-control/lhobafahddgcelffkeicbaginigeejlf?hl=en
-3. Make sure that CORs is enabled for the website.
-Once it’s done open the main.html in web browser.
+3. Make sure that CORs are enabled for the website.
+Once it’s done open the main.html in the web browser.
-4. You can add the number of input device by clicking on “+” button and in similar way reduce them by clicking on “–” button.
+4. You can add the number of input devices by clicking on the “+” button and in a similar way reducing them by clicking on the “–” button.
-5. Once required number of inputs are presented with possible combinations in the form of truth table, select a required output from given result.
+5. Once the required number of inputs are presented with possible combinations in the form of the truth table, select a required output from the given result.
 Click on 1 or 0 and the color will change.
 6. To generate the schematic from the desired logic, please select 1 on the output.
 If not selected, the default value of output is zero.
-7. Once the desired output from given input are selected then click generate.
+7. Once the desired output from the given input is selected then click generate.
-8. It will create an a sequence of logic along with the input and the output.
+8. It will create a sequence of logic along with the input and the output.
 This needs to be understood properly and accordingly used.

 # Video